yangong23/VSEnetworksLSEH/README.md

 We used [anaconda](https://www.anaconda.com/) to manage the dependencies, and the code was runing on a NVIDIA TITAN or RTX 3080 GPU.

 ## Download data
-The datasets of Flickr30K and MS-COCO can be downloaded from [VSRN](https://drive.google.com/drive/u/0/folders/1os1Kr7HeTbh8FajBNegW8rjJf6GIhFqC), and GSMN needs additional files which can be found at [GSMN](https://github.com/CrossmodalGroup/GSMN).
+The datasets of Flickr30K and MS-COCO can be downloaded from [VSRN](https://drive.google.com/drive/u/0/folders/1os1Kr7HeTbh8FajBNegW8rjJf6GIhFqC).
+GSMN needs additional files which can be found at [GSMN](https://github.com/CrossmodalGroup/GSMN).
 The dataset of IAPR TC-12 can be downloaded from [IAPR TC-12](https://drive.google.com/drive/folders/1wXY4nOqopy4H_9Rb6RByjCrK81WQ5Fnl).

 ## 1 SVD Descriptions for Datasets
 ### SVDdescriptions